aphp/edsnlp/docs/user-guide/endlines.md

 ## Authors and citation

-The `endlines` pipeline was developed at the Data and Innovation unit, IT department, AP-HP.
+The `eds.endlines` pipeline was developed at the Data and Innovation unit, IT department, AP-HP.
 Based on the work of {footcite:t}`zweigenbaum2016`.

 ## References